Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Experiments

 \subsection{Evaluation Protocol}

-We use two ranking-based metrics, Mean Reciprocal Rank (MRR) and Hits@\(k\) ratios, to evaluate our model on KGC.
-Using \textit{filtered} setting \cite{NIPS2013_1cecc7a7}, we make corrupted triples by perturbing the source and target entities of a triple (corrupted triples already existing in the train, test, and validation sets are excluded) and then scoring all triples to compute the right and left ranks of the grand-truth triple respectively.
-For fair evaluation, the random protocol proposed by \cite{sun-etal-2020-evaluation} is used to randomly shuffle all triples before scoring and sorting them.
+We used Mean Reciprocal Rank (MRR) and Hits@\(k\) ratios in \textit{filtered} setting \cite{NIPS2013_1cecc7a7} as two commonly used ranking-based metrics for KGC to to evaluate our model.
+For fair evaluation, the random protocol proposed by \cite{sun-etal-2020-evaluation} is used to randomly shuffle all triplets before scoring and sorting them.